wavelov3r/LaserAirCam/docs/setup.md

 pip3 install rpi_ws281x adafruit-circuitpython-neopixel --break-system-packgages

 ```
-If you use a virtual environment, install them with pip inside the venv:
+If you use a virtual environment, install them with pip inside the venv (to avoid break system packgages):

 ```sh
 pip3 install rpi_ws281x adafruit-circuitpython-neopixel